 Now, can someone please grab a guitar, play Pak Sar Zameen and make me giddy with goose-bumps!

-This week, Amina Shah of American food blog, Zabiha Bites, asked to feature one of Hunger & Haw Hai’s recipes on her site.
-I was flattered and excited.
+This week, Amina Shah of food blog, Zabiha Bites, asked to feature one of Hunger & Haw Hai’s recipes on her site.
 To Amina, thank you, thank you, thank you, because I'm absolutely thrilled!

 I’m setting up a super simple burger bar this week because regardless of which side of the Atlantic you’re on, we can all agree on the awesomeness of a big, juicy burger.